mtkennerly/ludusavi/CONTRIBUTING.md

 ### Prerequisites
 Use the latest version of Rust.

 On Linux, you'll need some additional system packages.
-Refer to the README for the list.
+Refer to [the installation guide](/docs/help/installation.md) for the list.

 ### Commands
 * Run program: